melikegecer/BachelorsProjects/CSE202_Data_Structures_and_Algorithms/README.md

 <br>

 ##### Project3
 Given a dictionary of 200.000+words, your task is to implement a spell checker.
-Spell checking is a feature included in almost all text editors, such as word processors, e-mail clients, even in your mobile device’s SMS editor.
-A spell checker’s job can be briefly described as comparing the strings of an input text against a correctly spelled list of words, called dictionary.
+Spell checking is a feature included in almost all text editors, such as word processors, e-mail clients, even in your mobile deviceâ€™s SMS editor.
+A spell checkerâ€™s job can be briefly described as comparing the strings of an input text against a correctly spelled list of words, called dictionary.
 Then, the misspelled strings, i.e., the strings those are not in the dictionary, are reported.
 Furthermore, a good spell checker also suggests corrections for misspellings.
 <br>

 ##### Project4